 MILWAUKEE, WI — Although the Bureau of Milwaukeee Child Welfare (BMCW) continues to make some progress in implementing broad reforms required under a court order secured by Children’s Rights, a new report evaluating BMCW’s progress shows that the agency is still plagued by serious problems that must be addressed in order to ensure the safety and well-being of the more than 2,600 children currently in its custody.

-According to the report (PDF), issued by BMCW’s internal Program Evaluation Managers, children legally eligible for adoption are being moved out of foster care and into permanent adoptive homes more quickly; BMCW is meeting the court-ordered requirement for moving these children into adoptive families within 24 months of their entry into foster care.
+According to the (PDF), issued by BMCW’s internal Program Evaluation Managers, children legally eligible for adoption are being moved out of foster care and into permanent adoptive homes more quickly; BMCW is meeting the court-ordered requirement for moving these children into adoptive families within 24 months of their entry into foster care.
 The agency has also reduced the occurrence of abuse and neglect of children in foster care placements.

 But BMCW’s progress in implementing other reforms critical to children’s well-being continues to lag, according to the report, and instability within the Milwaukee child welfare system threatens continued reform.